AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 #### Output
 - `$ (GENERATED_DIR)/Kconfig.dep` file

-### 2. Merging all configuration sources
+### 2. Merging all Configuration Sources
 In this step configuration values are taken from multiple sources and merged into a single `out.config` configuration file.
-This file is temporary and is removed on clean.
+This file is temporary and is removed on cleanup.
 If the user needs to save a particular configuration set, a backup has to be saved (this can be done using the menuconfig interface) so it can be loaded later in this step.

 To accomplish merging of multiple input files, the `genconfig` script is used.
 Note that **the order matters**: existing configuration values are merged in the order expressed in the input section, where the last value assigned to a parameter has the highest priority.
-If no configuration files are available all default values will be applied.
+If no configuration files are available, all default values will be applied.

 `out.config` is the only configuration input for the `autoconf.h` in the [generation step](#4-generation-of-the-autoconfh-header).